 Crashing out of the EU: failure to reach agreement by the Article 50 deadline.
 At this point, the UK will have left the EU, the single market and the customs union, and in respect of trade will have defaulted to the rules of the World Trade Organization.
 There will be no transition period.
 Until earlier this year, the Prime Minister's principal view on Brexit, first articulated in her Lancaster House speech in January 2017, was that "no deal is better than a bad deal."
-While the sentiment seemed to have receded somewhat, as recently as late August, the Prime Minister was reiterating (this time in South Africa, apparently in response to pessimistic Treasury forecasts highlighted by Philip Hammond) a variation on the theme: no deal would not be "the end of the world."
+As recently as late August, the Prime Minister was reiterating (this time in South Africa, apparently in response to pessimistic Treasury forecasts highlighted by PhilipHammond) a variation on the theme: no deal would not be "the end of the world."
 "No deal" remains a very real prospect, and the threat of "no deal" continues to figure prominently in the concerns voiced by those opposed to Brexit.
-No deal could occur if either the British walk away (including if there is a negative vote in Parliament) or the EU negotiators walk away, or if the clock runs out and there is no appetite or time to extend the Article 50 deadline.
+No deal could occur if either the British walk away (including if there is a negative vote in Parliament) or the Withdrawal Agreement fails to get the requisite approvals in the EU, or if the clock runs out and there is no appetite or time to extend the Article 50 deadline.